Black holes immersed in modified Chaplygin-like dark fluid and cloud of strings: shadows, quasinomal modes and greybody factors: Greybody factors

 with $\Omega_{\text{ps}}$ and $\lambda$ given by Eqs.~\eqref{angularvelocity} and \eqref{Lyapunov}, which leads to the geometric optics-based expression for the GBF \cite{Pedrotti:2025idg}:

-A notable observation is that while the QNM-GBF correspondence in Eq.~\eqref{gbf_qnm_relation} demonstrates excellent numerical agreement across the parameter space (Fig.~\ref{fig:gbf_correspondence}), the shadow-GBF relation in Eq.~\eqref{gbf_shadow_relation} exhibits more pronounced discrepancies.
+A notable observation is that while the higher-order QNM-GBF correspondence introduced in Eq.~\eqref{K_function} demonstrates excellent numerical agreement across the parameter space (Fig.~\ref{fig:gbf_correspondence}), the shadow-GBF relation in Eq.~\eqref{gbf_shadow_relation} exhibits more pronounced discrepancies.
 This enhanced sensitivity likely stems from the exponential amplification of small deviations between the actual QNM real part and its geometric optics approximation ($\mathrm{Re}(\omega_0) - \Omega_{\text{ps}} l$) within the GBF expression.
 Nevertheless, both formulations consistently underscore the fundamental role of photon sphere geometry in governing wave scattering dynamics.
+Crucially, our analysis highlights a regime-dependent behavior in achieving this agreement: the inclusion of the higher-order correction term $\Delta_{\mathrm{HO}}$ is essential for low angular momentum modes (e.g., $l=1, 10$) where the effective potential is anharmonic, whereas the leading-order approximation naturally converges to the exact result in the eikonal limit (e.g., $l=100$) as the potential barrier becomes harmonic.